darioizzo/audi/README.md

 # AuDi (Automated Differentiation)

-Implementation of an automated differentiation system using generalized dual numbers (i.e. truncated Taylor expansions).
-The underlying truncated Taylor polynomial algebra (a.k.a. differential algebra) is dealt with using [Piranha](https://github.com/bluescarni/piranha) and can deal with high orders and many variables without eating up the whole system memory.
+Implementation of a high-order automated differentiation system using generalized dual numbers (i.e. truncated Taylor polynomials).
+The underlying truncated Taylor polynomial algebra (a differential algebra since integration and derivations are defined too) is dealt with using [Piranha](https://github.com/bluescarni/piranha) and can deal with high orders and many variables without eating up the whole system memory.

 The polynomial multiplication algorithm used in piranha (original with the software author [Francesco Biscani](https://github.com/bluescarni)) takes advantage of sparsity, multiple-threads and cache efficiency allowing a modest memory usage also at high orders.